iamdevonbutler/mongorules/README.md

 # Intro

 Abiding by the the LOTR philosophy (one API to rule them all), node-mongo-proxy adds a little extra sauce on top of the node-mongodb-native driver.
-Using the same syntax that you would w/ the native driver, all collection methods (find, insert...) are wrapped in promises, and thus become yieldable!
+Using the same syntax that you would w/ the native driver, all collection methods (find, insert...) are wrapped in promises, and thus become yieldable (check out [Koa](https://github.com/koajs/koa) for this awesomeness)!
+Cursor methods, resulting from a find operation, by default, return a yieldable symbol iterator.
 Custom schemas enforce consistency to `insert`, `update`, and `save` operations, and static methods can be attached to collection models.

 ## Requirements
 - ES6
-- ES6 proxies
+- ES6 proxies (enabled via [Harmony Reflect](https://github.com/tvcutsem/harmony-reflect) and the `--harmony_proxies` flag)
 - Mongo DB (version 3)

 ## Readme Legend